IrinaSing/practice-code-review/src/intersection/intersection-solution/README.md

-# Intersection: use 'for' loop and 'if' statement combined with array methods
+# Intersection: use 'for/of' loop and 'if' statement combined with array methods

 <!-- BEGIN DOCS -->